Insight: Iran talks - across the table, a wary stalemate

 He told Reuters the atmosphere in the talks cooled when President Mahmoud Ahmadinejad came to power in 2005.
 "The chemistry was awful, like dealing with a Soviet official in the worst days of the Cold War, with no give and take," he said.

-These days, the teams eat separately - a reality that produce the occasional attempt at humor.
+These days, the teams eat separately - a reality that produce the occasional attempt at humour.

 In Bagdhad, the Iranian side ran out of main course plates during lunch.
 An Iranian delegate came over to the area where the teams from the six powers were eating to get some of their plates, and was greeted with a quip that ran along the lines of "you can have them, in return for some movement on 20 percent".